2026 First Stand Tournament

-The 2026 First Stand Tournament will be the second First Stand Tournament (FST) – a League of Legends tournament organized by publisher Riot Games at the conclusion of the first split in the current competitive calendar of the game's professional esports scene.
-The tournament will be held in São Paulo, Brazil from 16 to 22 March 2026.
+The 2026 First Stand Tournament was the second First Stand Tournament (FST) – a League of Legends tournament organized by publisher Riot Games at the conclusion of the first split in the current competitive calendar of the game's professional esports scene.
+The tournament was held in São Paulo, Brazil from 16 to 22 March 2026, featuring eight teams, and was the second international League of Legends competition to be hosted in Brazil after the 2017 Mid-Season Invitational.

-It will be the second international League of Legends competition to be hosted in Brazil after the 2017 Mid-Season Invitational.
-The tournament will be held between 16-22 March 2026 and will feature eight teams.
+Hanwha Life Esports of the League of Legends Champions Korea (LCK) were the reigning champions, but failed to qualify for the event following their elimination from the LCK Cup after the group stage.

-Hanwha Life Esports of the League of Legends Champions Korea (LCK) are the defending champions.
+Bilibili Gaming of China's League of Legends Pro League (LPL) won the tournament by defeating League of Legends EMEA Championship (LEC) representatives G2 Esports, with a score of 3-1 in the final, marking the first international title for the LPL since the 2023 Mid-Season Invitational and BLG's first as an organization.
+It also marked the first international event since MSI 2023 to be won by a team outside of the LCK, after the league's streak of six consecutive international titles dating back to the 2023 League of Legends World Championship ended.

 Qualification

-Unlike the inaugural edition in 2025, the tournament will feature eight teams.
-Two teams each from the League of Legends Champions Korea (LCK) and League of Legends Pro League (LPL) will qualify by finishing as finalists of their respective splits, while one team from each of the other major regions, the League of Legends EMEA Championship (LEC), League Championship Series (LCS), Campeonato Brasileiro de League of Legends (CBLOL), and the League of Legends Championship Pacific (LCP), will qualify through winning their respective splits.
-This will be the first international League of Legends tournament since the 2024 World Championship to feature representatives from the LCS and CBLOL, after both leagues were reinstated after the discontinuation of the League of Legends Championship of The Americas (LTA) in 2025.
+Unlike the inaugural edition in 2025, the tournament featured eight teams.
+Two teams each from the League of Legends Champions Korea (LCK) and League of Legends Pro League (LPL) qualified by finishing as finalists of their respective splits, while one team from each of the other major regions, the League of Legends EMEA Championship (LEC), League Championship Series (LCS), Campeonato Brasileiro de League of Legends (CBLOL), and the League of Legends Championship Pacific (LCP), qualified through winning their respective splits.
+This was the first international League of Legends tournament since the 2024 World Championship to feature representatives from the LCS and CBLOL, as both leagues were reinstated after the discontinuation of the League of Legends Championship of The Americas (LTA) in 2025.